Simon-Bertrand/Rust-Matrix/README.md

-# NumRu
+# Rust-Matrix
-Numerical computing with NumRu on Rust.
+Numerical computing with Rust-Matrix on Rust.
 Matrix objects and linear algebra project.